 Preventative steps to take

-- Of course, our first point here is to get yourself and other team leaders accross the Notifiable Data Breach Scheme.
-You should be able to describe what an eligible data breach means, we well as what your reporting obligations are should a breach occur.
+- Of course, our first point here is to get yourself and other team leaders across the Notifiable Data Breach Scheme.
+You should be able to describe what an eligible data breach means, as well as what your reporting obligations are should a breach occur.